The following information is for educational purposes only. For specific medical advice, diagnoses, and treatment, consult your doctor.

-Still, the only way to properly diagnose a yeast infection is to take a sample of the discharge to see if an abnormal amount of Candida organisms are present, the CDC says.
-Moreover, while over-the-counter medications are available, "it is important to be sure of the diagnosis before treating a genital/vulvovaginal candidiasis infection . . . because overuse of these medications can increase the chance that they will eventually not work because the yeast can become resistant to treatment."
+Still, the only way to properly diagnose a yeast infection is to talk to your doctor, who may want you to take a sample of the discharge to see if an abnormal amount of Candida organisms are present, the CDC says.
+Moreover, while over-the-counter medications are available, "it is important to be sure of the diagnosis before treating a vaginal candidiasis infection . . . because overuse of these medications can increase the chance that they will eventually not work because the yeast can become resistant to treatment."

 So, readers conclude, when you suspect your daughter might have a yeast infection, see your pediatrician immediately to get your girl some relief.